-Those confounding election questions answered
+The non Americans' guide to US elections (Handy for citizens, too)

 The way the Electoral College works now is that most states are reliably either "blue," meaning they vote for the Democratic candidate, or "red," meaning they go with the Republican candidate.
 That leaves just a handful of states -- the battleground, or swing, states -- that the candidates fight over, such as Florida.
 Florida is the swingiest swing state of all.
 In 2008 and 2012 it went for President Obama; in 2000 and 2004 it went for President Bush.
 Hillary Clinton and Donald Trump are neck-and-neck there.

-Why are Democratic states "blue" and Republican states "red"?
+Why are Democratic states 'blue' and Republican states 'red'?

 The media made it up.
 Both are colors in the American flag, and they look sharp on infographics because they're pretty much on opposite ends of the color spectrum.
 But the seemingly arbitrary color assignments have actually flip-flopped over the years.
 In 1980, states won by Republican Ronald Reagan were colored blue; Democrat Jimmy Carter's states were colored red.
 Even as late as 1996, major media outlets were divided on how to color-code the parties.